-Dr. John Arthur Roe, was born in Chatham, Ontario.
+Dr. John Arthur Roe was born in Chatham, Ontario.
 He was raised on a farm in South Buxton, the youngest of 4 children, 2 boys and 2 girls.
-His parents were Ledson and Darcy (Coatsworth) Roe.
-Dr. Roe was educated in a one-room schoolhouse S.S. #7, in Raleigh Twp and attended Merlin District High School.
+His parents were Ledson and Darcy (Coatsworth) Roe and his siblings were; Robert, Betty and Margaret.
+Dr. Roe was educated in a one-room schoolhouse S.S. #7, in Raleigh Twp and he attended Merlin District High School.

-Dr. Roe started his practice in Chatham in 1963.
+Dr. Roe began his medical practice in Chatham in 1963.
 While doing his specialty training, he married Eleanor (Palin) Roe at Holy Trinity Anglican Church in Chatham on October 24th, 1959.
-Mrs. Roe graduated in nursing from Victoria Hospital and Western University.
+Mrs. Roe graduated in nursing from Victoria Hospital and the University of Western Ontario.
 She worked with the V.O.N. in London, Ontario and she was an instructor with the R.N.A. program in Hamilton.
 Once in Chatham, Mrs. Roe taught at the Public General Hospital.
-Before Dr. Roe retired, Mrs. Roe, worked in his office.
+Before Dr. Roe retired, Mrs. Roe worked in his office.

-Dr. Roe enjoys watercolor painting and sings in the choir at Holy Trinity Anglican Church.
-Dr. and Mrs. Roe enjoy traveling to different parts of the world and to their vacation home in the Kawartha Lake District.
+Dr. Roe enjoyed watercolour painting and he sang in the choir at Holy Trinity Anglican Church.
+Dr. and Mrs. Roe enjoyed traveling to different parts of the world and to their vacation home in the Kawartha Lake District.

 Dr. Roe died at the Chatham-Kent Health Alliance on the 5th of May, 2021.